Committee of Interns and Residents: History

-CIR was founded by interns and residents in New York City's public hospitals.
-In 1958, CIR achieved the first collective bargaining agreement for housestaff anywhere in the U.S. By the mid-1960s, CIR had established the only housestaff-administered benefit plan.
-By 1969-70, members in the private, or voluntary, sector started organizing and joining CIR.
+CIR was founded in 1957 by residents in New York's public hospital system.

 In a landmark achievement in 1975, CIR won contractual limits for on-call schedules of one night in three.
 In the late 1980s and early 1990s, CIR successfully negotiated innovative maternity leave clauses, won provisions for pay for housestaff covering for absent colleagues, and in 1989 helped shape New York State's regulations that set maximum work hour limits for housestaff.
 Since then, CIR members have negotiated hours limitations and program security clauses in Miami, Los Angeles, and Boston.

-In May 1997, CIR affiliated with the 1.6 million-member Service Employees International Union (SEIU), which represents over 1 million healthcare workers nationwide.
-Its affiliation with SEIU has increased its strength wherever CIR represents housestaff.
+In May 1997, CIR affiliated with the two-million member Service Employees International Union (SEIU), which represents over one million healthcare workers across the country.

-Mission

-According to its website, CIR's mission is to be "the national voice for physicians-in-training, uniting and empowering them to create a better and more just healthcare system for patients and healthcare workers and to improve training and quality of life for resident physicians, fellows, and their families."
+In the 2021–2022 and 2022–2023 academic years, CIR's membership increased from 17,000 to over 30,000 represented physicians, over 20% of the total of nearly 150,000 residents and fellows in the U.S. In a historic union wave, residents and fellows won high-profile union elections at academic teaching institutions such as Mass General Brigham, University of Pennsylvania, Stanford Health Care, and George Washington University.